LukeWood/em-loader/README.md

 ## API

-The scisrs-loader API supports the following arguments:
+The em-images API supports the following arguments:

 - *bounding_box_format*: any KerasCV supported bounding box format, specified in the [Keras documentation](https://keras.io/api/keras_cv/bounding_box/)
 - *data_dir*: the directory holding the data.
 If you do not have a data directory, please follow the [Setup](#setup) instructions.